 Funding for the church building came from the concept of parish tithing and after a few years of working with a building committee, ground-breaking took place on November 22, 1986.
 Chicago architect, John Voosen, used natural material fitting to the area, such as Joliet limestone, and created a long and low shaped building to fit the rolling landscape.

-The building is called the Pastoral Center because it has a three-fold function: a place to worship, to educate, and to socialize.
+The building is has a three-fold function: a place to worship, to educate, and to socialize.
 We sit in the round - a rotated pentagon - around the Lord's table to participate in our greatest prayer...the Mass.

 St. Bernard's is a community of people who are dedicated to their faith and each other.
 Opportunities are numerous to become involved and be an active participant.
 We were a faith community long before the bricks and mortar enabled us to gather under the roof of our parish home.
 Truly it can be said...WE ARE ST. BERNARD'S, TOGETHER WE ARE CHURCH!